KxSystems/docs/docs/wp/disaster-floods/index.md

 gauged  | 7i  -0.959493  -0.2817326    456f 1.454468 0.7407  526.9086 0.1926 ..
 forecast| 7i  -0.959493  -0.2817326    456f 1.454468 0.7407  526.9086 0.1926 ..
 ```
-The function returns a dictionary containing the matrix for each of the ungauged, gauged and perfect forecast datasets.
+The function returned a dictionary containing the matrix for each of the ungauged, gauged and perfect forecast datasets.

 ```q
 q)(split_dict[all_monthly_data;`M])`ungauged